dschmidt/ember-cli-deploy-sentry/README.md

 # @jasonmit/ember-cli-deploy-sentry

 > An ember-cli-deploy-plugin to upload javascript sourcemaps to [Sentry][1].

-This fork supports automatically unzipping before the Sentry upload and re-zipping after the upload is complete.
+This fork automatically unzips artifact files before uploading them to Sentry and re-zipping after the upload is finished.
 This is necessary since Sentry does not yet support gzipped artifacts.

 `ember i @jasonmit/ember-cli-deploy-sentry`